indygreg/PyOxidizer/docs/oxidized_importer.rst

 ``oxidized_importer`` Python Extension
 ======================================

-``oxidized_importer`` is a Python extension module that is maintained as part of the PyOxidizer project.
-This extension module is automatically compiled into applications built with PyOxidizer.
-It can also be built as a standalone extension module and used with regular Python installs.

-``oxidized_importer`` allows you to:
+``oxidized_importer`` is a Python extension module maintained as part of the PyOxidizer project that allows you to:

 * Install a custom, high-performance module importer (``OxidizedFinder``) to service Python ``import`` statements and resource loading (potentially